Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 How Often Should You Do Red Light Therapy?

-One session doesn’t do much.
+One session alone doesn’t yield significant results.

-Most research protocols use:
+Most research guidelines suggest:

-3–5 sessions per week
+3–5 sessions weekly

 5–15 minutes per area